smartdevicelink/sdl_evolution/proposals/NNNN-high-level-interface-overlay-controllers.md

 #### `message`

-This string maps to `alertText[123]` and should be multi-line capable.
+This string maps to `Alert.alertText[123]` and should be multi-line capable.
 The app developer should be able to set a single string with newline characters (\n).
-Internally

-#### `initialPrompt`
+#### `prompt`

 This property is optional and maps to `Alert.ttsChunks`.
-The name of this property is chosen to be more aligned with other modal views.
+The name of this property is chosen to be more aligned with other overlays.
 Convenient initializers should accept a single string to build the chunks array.

 #### `buttons`

-This property maps to `Alert.softButtons` and uses the `SDLButtonView` class.
+This property is optional and maps to `Alert.softButtons` and uses the `SDLButtonView` class.
+The reason to use `SDLButtonView` is to be more aligned to the concept of using soft buttons on SDL views (see `SDLView` in [SDL 0176](https://github.com/smartdevicelink/sdl_evolution/blob/master/proposals/0176-high-level-interface-views-and-controllers.md)) )

+#### `shouldPlayTone`

+This property is optional and maps to `Alert.playTone`.
+By default this boolean is false.
+If this boolean is false when presenting `playTone` will be omitted.

+#### `shouldShowProgressIndicator`

+This property is optional and maps to `Alert.progressIndicator`.
+By default this boolean is false.
+If this boolean is false when presenting `progressIndicator` will be omitted.

 ### SDLAudioInputController